 - We are active members of our community and leaders in our field.
 Our lawyers go above and beyond to make sure our clients have everything they need.

 Every year, dog attacks send over 14,000 victims to hospitals in the US.
 Some victims will never recover from their injuries.
 From a legal perspective, dog bite claims can be complicated.
 The pet owner may fight liability.
 His or her insurance company may use bad-faith tactics to convince you to settle for a lowball award.
 Meanwhile, your serious injuries could be costing you hundreds to thousands of dollars in medical expenses and lost wages.
-Luckily, you do not have to handle your Fairfax dog bite injury claim alone.
+Luckily, you do not have to handle your Northern Virginia dog bite injury claim alone.

 Hiring an attorney can allow you to focus on your physical and emotional recovery while an experienced professional handles your financial one.
 A lawyer can take over complex processes connected to your dog bite injury claim, including filing your suit and providing proof of damages.
 An attorney can argue for maximum compensation from the liable party, whether that is the owner of the pet, the owner of the property or someone else.
 You can focus 100% of your energy on healing when you hire an attorney to handle your case.

-Common Dog Bite Injuries in Fairfax, Virginia
+Common Dog Bite Injuries in Northern Virginia

 - Puncture wounds